Strategy11/formidable-forms/readme.txt

 * PRO: Fixed bug preventing a newly created post from getting assigned to the user selected in the user ID dropdown if the selected user was not the user submitting the entry or was created with the registration add-on in the same form
 * PRO: Fixed bug preventing Data from entries "just show it" fields from showing a value in admin listing and view entry pages
 * PRO: Fixed bug causing the options to be empty if the data from entries options are limited to the current user and the form they are pulled from are creating posts
-* PRO: Fixed empty results in the [formresults] table for forms that create posts
+* PRO: Fixed empty results in the [formresults] table for contact forms that create posts
-* PRO: When a blog is deleted in WP multi-site, delete database table rows related to copying forms from that blog
+* PRO: When a blog is deleted in WP multi-site, delete database table rows related to copying contact forms from that blog
 * PRO: Don't strip out desired backslashes
-* PRO: Updated to latest version of datepicker javascript
+* PRO: Updated to latest version of form datepicker javascript

 = 1.05.05 =
 * Added Dutch translation (Eric Horstman)
 * Fixed "Customize Form HTML" link issues some users were having
-* PRO: Load jQuery UI javascript for datepicker
+* PRO: Load jQuery UI javascript for form datepicker
 * PRO: Fixed custom display "where" options to work with multiple where rows

 = 1.05.04 =
 * Bulk edit and add radio, select, and check box choices
-* Added option to turn off HTML5 use in front-end forms
+* Added option to turn off HTML5 use in front-end contact forms
-* Added option to turn off user tracking
+* Added option to turn off contact form user tracking
-* Scroll field choices in the form edit page if radio, check box, or select fields have more than 10 choices
+* Scroll form field choices in the form edit page if radio, check box, or select fields have more than 10 choices
 * Free only: Removed export template link since the functionality behind it is only in Pro version
-* PRO: Added CSV entry import
+* PRO: Added CSV form entry import
 * PRO: Added file icons when editing an entry with a non-image file type attached
 * PRO: Added functionality for time fields set as unique so time options will be removed after a date is selected
 * PRO: Check wp_query if no matching GET or POST variable in the get shortcode